Fidelity National Information Services, Inc. research snapshot

 Rating

-Scaled fintech infrastructure business with recurring revenue, integration upside, high debt, and a damaged technical trend
+Scaled fintech infrastructure business with recurring revenue, deleveraging focus, a heavier post-acquisition debt load, and mixed technical signals

 Trend status

-Short-term rebound above the 50-day average, but still below the 200-day average and far below the 52-week high
+Rebound above the 50-day average with neutral RSI, but still below the 200-day average and well below the 52-week high

 Informational use only.
 This page is not investment advice.